.NET 1.1+The Chaos Game and the Sierpinski Triangle

 The Sierpinski Triangle

 The Sierpinski triangle is a fractal that was first described by the Polish mathematician, Wacław Sierpiński.
 When displayed, it appears as a triangle divided into four sections, each a triangle half of the height and width of the original.
 The central triangle is inverted and can be thought of as a hole in the image.
 Each of the three outer triangles is a smaller version of the entire figure, with its own central hole.
-This pattern repeats infinitely to give an image similar to that shown below:
+This pattern repeats infinitely to give a result similar to that in the image below:

 There are various methods in which the Sierpinski triangle can be produced.
 One of these is using the chaos game with the three attractors positioned at the three vertices of an equilateral triangle.
 When moving the current position towards an attractor, the amount moved is always half of the distance between the current point and the selected vertex.
 The steps to create the fractal are therefore: